Wallethub/cjs2web/README.md

 # cjs2web

-Transforms CommonJS modules for the browser with minimal overhead.
+Transforms CommonJS modules for the browser.

 ## Example